 Effective Date

+Effective Date

-This Policy becomes effective six months after its approval by the Office of Administrative Law, and all deadlines and compliance dates stated herein start at such time.
+This Policy became effective six months after its approval by the Office of Administrative Law, and all deadlines and compliance dates stated herein started at that time.

 Financial Assistance

+Financial Assistance

 Local Agencies may apply to the State Water Board for funds from the Clean Water State Revolving Fund for use in mini-loan programs that provide low interest loan assistance to private property owners with costs associated with complying with this Policy.
+Annually, all Clean Water State Revolving Fund project applications will receive a priority score as described in the Clean Water State Revolving Fund Policy.
+Project applications with a priority score that exceeds the cutoff score established in the Clean Water State Revolving Fund Intended Use Plan, will be placed on the Fundable List.
+A project must be on the Fundable List to receive financing.
+Local Agencies may also apply for available grant funding for eligible Disadvantaged Communities or Severely Disadvantaged Communities through the State Water Board and other available funding programs.

-Loan interest rates for loans to local agencies will be set by the State Water Board using its policies, procedures, and strategies for implementing the Clean Water State Revolving Fund program, but will typically be one-half of the States most recent General Obligation bond sale.
-Historically interest rates have ranged between 2.0 and 3.0 percent.
+Loan interest rates for loans to local agencies will be set by the State Water Board using its policies, procedures, and strategies for implementing the Clean Water State Revolving Fund program, but will typically be one-half of the state’s most recent General Obligation bond sale.
+Historically interest rates have ranged between 0.8 and 3.0 percent.

 Local agencies may add additional interest points to their loans made to private entities to cover their costs of administering the mini-loan program.

-Local agencies may submit their suggested loan eligibility criteria for the min-loan program they wish to establish to the State Water Board for approval, but should consider the legislative intent stated in Water Code Section 13291.5 is that assistance is encouraged for private property owners whose cost of complying with the requirements of this policy exceeds one-half of one percent of the current assessed value of the property on which the OWTS is located.
+Local agencies may submit their suggested loan eligibility criteria for the mini-loan program they wish to establish to the State Water Board for approval, but should consider the legislative intent stated in Water Code Section 13291.5 is that assistance is encouraged for private property owners whose cost of complying with the requirements of this policy exceeds one-half of one percent of the current assessed value of the property on which the OWTS is located.

 ATTACHMENT 1 OWTS POLICY TIMELINES